Skip to Main Content

 Do note that according to The University of the West Indies' (UWI) Thesis Guide: A Guide for the Preparation of Theses, Research Papers and Project Reports (2015), the recommended style manual for the Faculty of Social Sciences (FSS) is the latest edition of:

-Specifically, that is, the author-date format of the CMOS.
+Specifically, that is, the author-date format of the CMoS.

 However, for particular in-course assignments, students of the Faculty may be referred to the latest edition of:

-Specifically, that is, the APA manual, 6th ed.
+Specifically, that is, the APA manual, 7th ed.

 As such, if in doubt, social sciences students should consult their Academic Supervisors/Lecturers regarding the referencing style that is required for a specific academic task.

-There are also websites that offer guidance on citing/referencing.
+Some websites offer guidance on citing/referencing.

 Citing & Referencing: Selected Resources - CMOS